-Gotham has landed creative duties on 1-800-OK Cable, a consortium of cable television operators in New York, New Jersey and southern Connecticut, the cable provider has confirmed.
+Gotham has landed creative duties on 1-800-OK Cable, a consortium of cable television operators in New York, New Jersey and southern Connecticut, the client has confirmed.

 The OK Cable work was awarded after client executives met twice with the Interpublic Group agency: first to check credentials, and then to assess the shop’s views on potential marketing strategies, according to Peter McGuinness, Gotham’s CEO.

 The agency’s first work is expected in April.